circuitboardmedics/SCCWifiScanner/README.md

 1. Polarity (Orientation) of `BT1`, `C1`, and `U2` matters; follow the diagram for placement.
 The Capacitor C1 has white stripe on one side that should align with the white marking on the board.

 1. Install the battery into the clip LAST, so as to avoid any short circuits during assembly.

+1. Clip the long legs off the capacitor once soldered so they do not short to each other or anything else.

+1. Residue left from soldering can be cleaned with Isopropyl alcohol.

 1. The optional female headers can be used instead of mounting `U2` directly to the board, in order to make it removable.
 Alternatively, they can be mounted adjacent to `U2` to provide access to the GPIO pins of the microcontroller.